 As the appellants had failed to establish a clear agreement to enter into mutual wills, the judge took this as “a short answer to the estoppel point” and decided it was unnecessary for him to consider whether any form of estoppel could be sufficient for establishing mutual wills.
 However, now that this idea has been floated, it will be interesting to see if it is run again in a future case.

-If testators wish to create mutual wills, it is advisable to make explicitly clear they are mutual wills to avoid disputes about their validity.
+If testators wish to create mutual wills, it is advisable to make it explicitly clear that they are mutual wills to avoid disputes about their validity.

-Solicitors advising on mutual wills should ensure they consider the Etridge test rather than the probate test for undue influence, and should take care to advise clients clearly on the practical consequences of mutual wills.
+Solicitors advising on mutual wills should ensure they consider the Etridge test rather than the probate test for undue influence.
+They should take care to advise clients clearly on the practical consequences of mutual wills.

 Above all, mutual wills are generally inadvisable to enter into.
 In making mutual wills, testators are effectively contracting out of the doctrine of testamentary freedom as they are unable to update their wills in the future without the other’s consent, which cannot be obtained if one of them has died.